Wei2624/Wei2624.github.io/_pages/index.md

 ### Other information about me

 * I love to play basketball with friends during weekeneds.
 I also work out in order to improve my basketball skills.

-My favorite basketball player is Kobe Bryant.
-In fact, I love playing sports such as soccer, skiing and etc.
+* My favorite basketball player is Kobe Bryant.

+* Some other sports that I play: skiing, badminton,soccer.

-Other than sports, I also love reading autobiography like Steve Jobs.
+* I love reading autobiography like Steve Jobs and Ang Lee.

 ### About my homepage